oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## Date

-The maxima length of strings representing a temporal value is given by the format specifier.
+The maximum length of strings representing a temporal value is given by the format specifier.
 This applies to:

 * `/document/tracking/current_release_date`
 * `/document/tracking/generator/date`